Sorted header abstract pattern

 When you think about your retirement, what do you see?

 Lots of travel and a lifestyle block by the beach.
-I’m talking a big enough property to have a few animals, a big veggie garden and a spare room where I can keep and do all my fun health things – saunas, reformer pilates and more.
+I’m talking a big enough property to have a few animals, a big vege garden and a spare room where I can keep and do all my fun health things – saunas, reformer pilates and more.
+I don’t imagine ever not working either; got to keep that mind sharp!

 With the rising cost of living, have you changed your spending habits, or tightened your spending belt?

-No but seriously, when it comes to our weekly shopping we’ve been a lot more intentional with looking to alternatives such as Supie, My Food Bag (on special – it can actually work out to be a lot cheaper if you’re smart about it) and ensuring we buy food in bulk.
+No, but seriously, when it comes to our weekly shopping, we’ve been a lot more intentional with looking to alternatives such as Supie, My Food Bag (on special – it can actually work out to be a lot cheaper if you’re smart about it) and ensuring we buy food in bulk.

-I would also say that I’m in a stage of life where I don’t want to be too restricted by something like a mortgage.
+I’d also say that I’m in a stage of life where I don’t want to be too restricted by something like a mortgage.
 Before interest rates rose significantly, we considered purchasing a house (which would’ve been at the peak of the market) and I’m a bit relieved we didn’t end up going ahead with it as I would be sacrificing a lot more now.
-So it’s not something we’re tightening as such, but more delaying in place of being able to not be so restricted with our spending now.
+So it’s not something we’re tightening up on as such, but more delaying in place of being able to not be so restricted with our spending now.

 What are your tips to make your money go further with inflation and interest rates driving up prices?